egopbi/egopbi/README.md

 </div>

 # About me
-- 💻 I'm a Junior Backend Developer on python
+- 💻 I'm a Backend Developer on python

 - 👨‍🎓 A final-year student of the Chemistry Department of Lomonosov Moscow State University